 There are days when you will find that it is extremely icy in the morning, and as the day goes on the snow will start to melt, and runs can become very lumpy very quickly.
 Here are a few tips by Nik that just might help you up your game.

-Nik’s Tip: If the slopes are icy, keep your speed down.
-Try to use your edges as much as possible and put weight over the downhill ski.
+Nik’s tip: If the slopes are icy, keep your speed down.
+Try to use your edges as much as possible and put weight on the downhill ski.
 If necessary, you can always use slide sideways to go down an icy slope.
-With soft snow conditions, the snow can be moved around a lot and this is when the moguls really start to be made.
-With the soft snow, though, the skis will normally have a lot of control as the edges can dig into the snow well, and you can use the bumps to initiate your next turn.
+With soft snow conditions, the snow can move around a lot and this is when the moguls really start to form.
+With the soft snow, though, the skis will normally have a lot of control as the edges can dig into the snow well.
+Often you can use the bumps to initiate your next turn.
 Keep your legs close together all the time.

 5. Freestyle Skiing: Switch, Jumps, Rails & Boxes